Before we get into how to encourage someone, we should first take a look at empathy and the role it plays in encouraging others.

 How to encourage someone

-When trying to encourage someone who is down, I’ve really only found 3 steps that work.
+When trying to encourage someone who is down, take these 3 main steps.

 - You've got to listen